VeselinHadzhistefanov/Cryptocurrency-App/README.md

-# CryptocurrencyList
-A demo app that lists cryprocurrencies
+A app that can be used to shwo cryptocurrencies

 Preview: